AngelOgwezzy/alx-system_engineering-devops/0x00-shell_basics/README.md

-script that lists all files with names beginning with a period character, which are normally hidden
+script that prints the type of the file named iamafile.